caraya/xml-workflow/markdown-source/schema.md

 Next are images and figures where we borrow from HTML, again, for the name of attribute names and their functionality.
 We define 3 elements for the image-related tags: `figure`, `figcaption` and the `image` itself.

-`Figure` is the wrapper around a `figcaption` caption and the `image` element itself.
+`Figure` is the wrapper around a caption element (`figcaption`) and the `image` element itself.
 The `figcaption` is a text-only element that will contain the caption for the associated image

+We allow both figure and image as elements in our model to acommotate images with and without captions.

 ```xml
 !-- Figure and related elements -->